muesli/ircflu/README.md

 Make sure you have a working Go environment.
 See the [install instructions](http://golang.org/doc/install.html).

-To install / compile ircflu from source, simply run:

-    # This gets all the required dependencies. ircflu itself is part of that
-    # list so the main executable can depend on our sub packages.
+First we need to get the required dependencies. ircflu itself is part of that list so the main executable can depend on our sub-packages:

     go get github.com/fluffle/goirc/client
     go get github.com/hoisie/web
     go get github.com/muesli/ircflu

-    # Let's compile ircflu
+Now we can build ircflu:

     git clone git://github.com/muesli/ircflu.git
     cd ircflu
     go build